Stewart Udall: Later years

 In November 2009, Congress enacted legislation to honor Stewart Udall by renaming the Morris K. Udall Foundation as the Morris K. Udall and Stewart L. Udall Foundation, in recognition of the historic Interior Secretary's contributions.
 The Udall Foundation, an independent federal agency, was created initially to honor the legacy of the late Morris Udall, who represented Southern Arizona in the U.S. House of Representatives for thirty years.
 Stewart Udall, who also represented Southern Arizona in Congress from 1955 to 1961, is Morris Udall's older brother.
 The two worked together on many environmental and Native American initiatives while Stewart Udall was Secretary of the Interior and Morris Udall a member of Congress.
 Congress recognized that the Udall legacy really was a shared legacy, rooted in the work of the Udall brothers, which dominated environmental reform for three decades.

-One of Udall's last essays was his "Letter to My Grandchildren", written with his wife, Ermalee, which asked for their grandchildren's assistance in advocating for protection of the Earth.
+One of Udall's last essays, published in 2008, was his "Letter to My Grandchildren", written with his wife, Ermalee, which asked for their grandchildren's assistance in advocating for protection of the Earth.
 This letter resulted in Udall being contacted by the VillageTown Stewards who asked that they videotape the thoughts in that letter, since it was more likely that the generation of his grandchildren watch internet videos than read letters.
 Udall agreed, and the video may be seen on-line at, Stewart Udall on History: the greatest mistake.
 This video was transcribed and adapted to a chapter of a book, Life Liberty Happiness.
 Udall also agreed to serve as Chairman Emeritus of the VillageTown Stewards.
 The video was filmed coincidentally on the Summer solstice of 2009 and Udall died nine months later on the Spring equinox.
 His public memorial was held on the Summer solstice of 2010.
 It is believed this video was the last recording of Udall's views.